JGallegoPerez/subjective_qual_estimator/README.md

 are iteratively displayed, which we reject/include for our stack by pressing <,> or <.> on the keyboard, respectively.
 This can be done at fast pace with the index and middle fingers of one hand, but note that we would typically want to have many frames included in our stack.
 Aim for no less than 800-1000 included frames.

-**(regular) rating:** after having preselected many "acceptable" subframes, we iterate through them again, this time assessing them more finely by assigning a score of 1 (worst) to 5 (best: reserved for superframes).
+**(Regular) rating:** after having preselected many "acceptable" subframes, we iterate through them again, this time assessing them more finely by assigning a score of 1 (worst) to 5 (best: reserved for superframes).
 This is a lengthy process.
 It helps to use only the left hand, which each finger other than the thumb resting on the keyboard's <1>-<4> number keys.
 1-4 will be the most common scores (thus, we will be using mostly those four leftmost fingers).
 From time to time, we might want to score an image as superframe, for which we will press <5>.